BlazingWarlord/Information-Retrieval-Assignment/README.md

 # Information Retrieval Assignment

+01-03-2023

+Index_creator_Updated has a basic paragraph-wise retriever but not the best.
+If better solution can be found, best to go with that

+28-03-2023

 Index_Creator contains a basic code to build an index and search through with a query.
 Works for files in Property folder with good accuracy.